Proportionality and the Limits of Welfarism: Proofs Omitted From the Main Text

 Further, if $|A_i \cap W| = 0$, then $\frac{1}{4\log(2k) + 1} \cdot |A_i \cap T| > 1$ implies that $\alpha \cdot \big(|A_i \cap T| - |A_i \cap W|\big) > 1$.
 In any case, we can reformulate \eqref{eq:core_cond_rule_x} as:

 Now, consider a fixed subset $S' \subseteq S$, and let

-Consider all time moments during the execution of Rule X for profile $A$ which satisfy the following condition: each voter from $S'$ has at least $p \cdot \frac{|T|}{s_{S'}}$ dollars left (the choice of this value will become clear later on).
-From the pigeonhole principle, during the whole execution of Rule X---in particular, in the time moments that we consider---there exists a not-yet selected candidate who is approved by at least $\nicefrac{s_{S'}}{|T|}$ voters from $S'$.
+Consider all time moments during the execution of the Method of Equal Shares for profile $A$ which satisfy the following condition: each voter from $S'$ has at least $p \cdot \frac{|T|}{s_{S'}}$ dollars left (the choice of this value will become clear later on).
+From the pigeonhole principle, during the whole execution of Equal Shares---in particular, in the time moments that we consider---there exists a not-yet selected candidate who is approved by at least $\nicefrac{s_{S'}}{|T|}$ voters from $S'$.
 Thus, during the considered time moments the amount that a single voter needs to pay for a representative is no greater than:

 Further, since in all the considered time moments the voters from $S'$ have enough money to buy an additional candidate, the procedure of assembling the committee cannot stop.
 Thus, there must exists a moment when some voter from $S'$, call it $i$, is left with less than $p \cdot \frac{|T|}{s_{S'}}$ dollars.
 Let $t$ be the first such a moment.
 As we observed, before $t$ each voter from $S'$ pays at most $p \cdot \frac{|T|}{s_{S'}}$ for each representative.
 Thus, at time $t$ voter $i$ has more than the following number of representatives: